 How is Palm Oil Grown?

 Oil palms produce fresh fruit bunches (FFB) which are harvested at intervals throughout the 20-25 years the palm oils is productive.
-This occurs when the oil palms tree is 3-4 years old.
-Oil palm cultivation and harvesting is very labor-intensive, which is a major disadvantage.
+This occurs when the oil palm tree is 3-4 years old.
+Oil palm cultivation and harvesting are very labor-intensive, which is a major disadvantage.

 Benefits of Palm Oil

 Palm oil does not require artificial hardening, via hydrogenation, for use as a food in hard fat applications.
 Since hydrogenation creates trans-fats, which are considered unhealthy and have limited use in many markets, palm oil is widely used as a naturally hard fat in food products.
 Therefore, palm oil is currently important in the production of confectionery, snack foods, and many baked goods in countries.

 Oil palm is a very productive crop and produces more oil per hectare than other oil crops.
 The high yield means palm oil requires less area than competing oil crops for the same output.
 As the world’s population increases, palm oil is set to play a major role in food production.

 Oil Palm is also harvested year-round, thereby providing the incomes of farmers over the year.